duraidabdul/Neptune/README.md

 # Neptune
 Fluid Springboard for iOS 12.

-**Credits**: MidnightChips (Developer of [HomeGesture](https://github.com/midnightchip/midnightchip.github.io))
+**Credits**: This is a fork of [HomeGesture](https://github.com/midnightchip/midnightchip.github.io)), developed by the incredibly talented MidnightChips!

 ###### Version
 1.0 beta 3
 ###### Compatibility
 Requires iOS 12.0 or later.
-Compatible with iPhone 7 and 8, currently untested on other devices.
+Made for iPhone.

 ## New Features

-- Lock screen quick toggles now display!
-On devices without 3D Touch, you can simply tap and hold to enable.
+- Lock screen quick toggles are now enabled, and fully functional!
+On devices without 3D Touch, you can simply tap and hold to enable. :)

 - Screen corners are now rounded system wide (same anti-aliasing method that the iPhone X uses to round corners).